Chinese Chicken Salad

-- 1 lb. green beans, asparagus, and/or sugar snap peas – ends removed, cut into 1″ to 2″ pieces
+- 1 pound green beans, asparagus, and/or sugar snap peas – ends removed, cut into 1″ to 2″ pieces

 - 2 sweet bell peppers – red, green, yellow, or orange – cored, seeded, and sliced into 1″ to 2″ pieces

-- 1 10-oz. bag shredded carrots, or a couple peeled carrots that are peeled and thinly sliced on the diagonal
+- 10 ounces shredded carrots, or a couple large carrots that are peeled and thinly sliced on the diagonal

 - 1 tablespoon toasted white sesame seeds (or use black sesame seeds for a more striking contrast)

-- For the dressing: Whisk together all of the dressing ingredients and set aside.
+- For the dressing: In a medium bowl, whisk together all of the dressing ingredients and set aside.

-- While the chicken is cooking, blanch the green beans, asparagus and/or sugar snap peas in a pot of boiling salted water for 3 to 5 minutes, until just crisp-tender.
+- For the salad: Blanch the green beans, asparagus and/or sugar snap peas in a pot of boiling salted water for 3 to 5 minutes, until just crisp-tender.
 Immediately place them into a bowl of ice water to stop the cooking.
 Drain.

-- Combine shredded chicken, green beans, peppers, and shredded carrots in a large bowl.
+- In a large bowl, combine shredded chicken, green beans, peppers, and shredded carrots.
 Pour prepared salad dressing over the top.
 Gently fold to combine.
 Sprinkle the green onions and remaining tablespoon of toasted sesame seeds over the top and season to taste.
 Sprinkle some freshly ground black pepper over the top.
-I prefer to serve it cold, but it’s also just fine at room temperature.
+I prefer to serve this salad cold, but it’s also just fine at room temperature.

 adapted quite a bit from Ina Garten's Barefoot Contessa Parties!